Devolution

 Elected Mayor

-It is not expected that council tax would rise specifically because of the new Mayoral Combined Authority (MCA).
-It is true that the Mayor would be given powers to raise a charge on council tax, as is the case in other mayoral combined authorities around the country.
+It is not expected that council tax would rise specifically because of the Combined Authority.
+It is true that the mayor has powers to raise a charge on council tax, as is the case in other mayoral combined authorities around the country.
+However, throughout the country, this power has rarely - if ever - been used.
+In fact, many mayoral candidates run on a platform or pledge of not making changes to council tax.

 Accountability